 Jurisdiction

 ВС АВ SK МВ ON QC NB NS PE NL YT NT NU

-Limitations on practice 365-day rule for non-exempt registrants and supervision re- quirement during administration of local anesthesia Contract with dentist or employer with formal referral process with dentist Supervision requirement for registrants with less than 3,000 practice hours, and restrictions in practice settings Order requirement for registrants not approved to self- initiate Under a dentist's supervision Supervision from a dentist required if the registrant has not completed the self-initiation module.
+Limitations on practice Contract with dentist or employer with formal referral process with dentist Supervision requirement for registrants with less than 3,000 practice hours, and restrictions in practice settings Order requirement for registrants not approved to self- initiate Under a dentist's supervision Supervision from a dentist required if the registrant has not completed the self-initiation module.
 Protocols for local anesthesia.
-Order requirement until completion of self-initiation module (which is to be completed within 2 years of registration) Under direct control and supervision of a dentist Under direction of the dentist following their dental examination Under direction and control of a dentist who assumes direct professional responsibility for the clients for whom the services are being provided Under direction and control of a dentist who assumes direct professional responsibility for the clients for whom the services are being provided
+Order requirement until completion of self-initiation module (which is to be completed within 2 years of being issued an initial licence under the Act) Under direct control and supervision of a dentist Under direction of the dentist following their dental examination Under direction and control of a dentist who assumes direct professional responsibility for the clients for whom the services are being provided Under direction and control of a dentist who assumes direct professional responsibility for the clients for whom the services are being provided